preloadTHEME_HOTEL_SIGN_FIVE_STARS_FACADE_BUILDING_GettyImages-1320779330-3.jpg

-When you’re looking for the perfect place to stay, using the hotel star rating system is key.
+When you’re looking for the perfect place to stay, using the hotel star rating system can be helpful.
 Hotel stars indicate a hotel’s cleanliness, quality, level of services, and amenities.

 Whether you’re travelling for business or pleasure, it can be time-consuming to wade through all the options and find the best hotel for your needs, and that’s where stars come in.
 Here’s everything you need to know about the hotel star rating system.